vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: If you happen to be in a conversation with people talking about GIMP, but they don't know that you are involved, do you come out as the GIMP principal developer._

-**M:** Only if they start talking utter bullshit, or things simply need clarification.
+**M:** Only if they start talking utter bullshit, or if things simply need clarification.
 It has happened, of course.
 A guy wanted to convert me to GIMP once and I had to tell him: yeah you don't need to.
 It was in a non-hacker situation.

 <br>
 _J: Who is Wilber?_